gimi-q/CV/README.md

 [Chitter Challenge](https://github.com/gimi-q/Chitter__The_Twitter_Clone) | A simple twitter alternative  | Ruby on Rails, ActiveRecord, AWS, Bootstrap, tested with Rspec and Capybara.
 [Instagram Challenge](https://github.com/gimi-q/instagram-challenge) | Interesting for the time contraints, the challenge was to re-create instagram over a weekend. | Ruby on Rails, ActiveRecord, Omni-Auth, AWS, Bootstrap, tested with Rspec and Capybara.
 [Rock, Paper, Scissors](https://github.com/gimi-q/rps-challenge) | Re-create the childhood classic. | Ruby, Sinatra, tested with RSpec and Capybara.

+## Education

+#### Makers Academy (Nov 2015 to Feb 2016)

+- Intensive 12-week course at Europe's leading Web Developer bootcamp
+- Weekly paired-programming curriculum with individual weekend challenges

+#### Goldsmiths University (2008-2010)

+- 3-year BA degree in Anthropology and Sociology

+#### Other qualifications

+- Multiple Cousera certificates (I'm a big fan of e-learning)
+- Horticulture, Forestry & Aboriculture (Once upon a time, I was a gardener)
+- Permaculture Design Certificate - Studied and intensive PDC in france with renowned permaculturist Steve Read

 ## Relevant Experience